ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

 ---
 title: Log Analytics (Elasticsearch and Kibana)
 permalink: /docs/elasticsearch/
-description: How to deploy Elasticsearch and Kibana in our Pi Kuberentes cluster.
+description: How to deploy Elasticsearch and Kibana in our Pi Kubernetes cluster.
 last_modified_at: "20-06-2025"

 ---